DevExpress-Examples/wpf-mvvm-how-to-bind-the-gridcontrol-to-conditional-formatting-rules-specified-in-viewmodel/README.md

 * [FormatConditionSelector.cs](./CS/GridMVVMConditionalFormattingRules/FormatConditionSelector.cs) (VB: [FormatConditionSelector.vb](./VB/GridMVVMConditionalFormattingRules/FormatConditionSelector.vb))
 <!-- default file list end -->

-# How to Bind the WPF GridContol to Conditional Formatting Rules Specified in ViewModel
+# How to Bind the WPF GridControl to Conditional Formatting Rules Specified in ViewModel

 This example demonstrates how to define conditional formatting rules in a ViewModel and bind them to the GridControl's format condition collection.